iPhone 16 Pro Product Page Breakdown 1: The Design Elements That Make People Buy

 1. Message Design — Emotion First, Logic Second

 Apple doesn’t choose between emotional and rational persuasion.
 It uses both, in sequence.
-For a $1,199 purchase, users need to want the product before they’re willing to evaluate it.
-Then they need evidence to justify what they already want.

 1) The peripheral route comes first